mMagdzik/ProductStore/README.md

 - ❌ Delete products
 - 🌙 Switch between **light** and **dark** mode

+## Features:

+- 🌐 Deployment
+- 🔥 Build an API
+- 🐞 Error Handling
-Everything is stored securely in a MongoDB database 💾 using full CRUD operations (Create, Read, Update, Delete).
+- 💾 Everything is stored securely in a MongoDB database
+- 💻 using full CRUD operations (Create, Read, Update, Delete),
-I also made sure the app is fully responsive 📱💻.
+- 📱 I also made sure the app is fully responsive

 ```shell
 MONGO_URI=your_mongo_uri